HamedFathi/hamedfathi/source/_posts/write-a-custom-plugin-with-aurelia-2-and-lerna.md

 * **bootstrap-v5-core**

-We will add the Bootstrap 5 confiurations in this package.
+We will add the Bootstrap 5 configurations in this package.

 * **bootstrap-v5**

-Our Bootstrap 5 components will define in this package. `bootstrap-v5` depends on `core` and `bootstrap-v5-core` packages.
+Our Bootstrap 5 components will define in this package. `bootstrap-v5` depends `bootstrap-v5-core` packages.

 * **demo**